seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 end
 ```

-And now we have all pages created with the page type *Article*.
+And now we have all pages created with the template *Article*.

 Read on below for other query helpers.